oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/bitcracker_migration.md

 $ ls .
 CMakeCache.txt  CMakeFiles  Makefile  bitcracker  cmake_install.cmake  compile_commands.json
 ```
-2. Use the tool's `--in-root` option and provide input files to specify where
+4. Use the tool's `--in-root` option and provide input files to specify where
    to locate the CUDA files that needs migration; use the tool’s `--out-root`
-   option to designate where to generate the resulting files(default is `dpct_output`); use the tool's `-p` option to specify compilation database to migrate the whole project:
+   option to designate where to generate the resulting files(default is `dpct_output`); use the tool's `-p` option to specify compilation database to migrate the whole project and use the `--gen-build-script` to generate the `Makefile.dpct` for the migrated code:

 ```sh
 # From the CUDA directory as root directory: